|Home » Products » Geysers, Glaciers & Waterfalls|

 Grp 9.9 Full size 4wd passenger van VW Caravelle 9 seater or simila

-Once you have landed at KeflavĂk Aiport, please pick up your luggage and head through customs.
+Once you have landed at Keflavik Airport, please pick up your luggage and head through customs.
 Collect your rental car at the airport and proceed to your hotel.
-Depending on your arrival time in Iceland, it may be ideal to stop and visit the renowned Blue Lagoon where you can relax in its geothermal waters.
-Important: admission to the Blue Lagoon needs to be booked in advance.
-We can help you with that!
+Depending on your arrival time in Iceland, we suggest that you take some time to explore the Reykjanes Peninsula (a UNESCO GeoPark site) before you head to Reykjavik.

 Approximate distance: ca290km / 180miles